Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: PRELIMINARY: FL Fundamentals

 \subsection{FL Operation}

 FL protocol consists of three main phases \cite{[5]} detailed as the following:

-1. Clients selection: Albeit large-scale deployment is an attractive feature in FL, compared to classical ML, the number of clients that may participate in model training can easily reach thousands or millions of devices.
-This enormous number of endpoints reflects the capacity enhancements anticipated to be delivered by B5G (1 million/km\textsuperscript{2}) and 6G networks (100/m\textsuperscript{3}) \cite{[3.14], [3.13]}.
-As a result, end-device on-board capabilities and data distribution will vary considerably among the participants, rendering client selection a critical design aspect in FL.
+1. \textbf{Clients selection}: Albeit large-scale deployment is an attractive feature in FL, compared to classical ML, the number of clients participating in model training can easily reach thousands or millions of devices.
+This enormous number of endpoints reflects the capacity enhancements anticipated to be delivered by B5G (1 million/km\textsuperscript{2}) and 6G networks (100/m\textsuperscript{3}).
+As a result, end-device onboard capabilities and data distribution will vary considerably among the participants, rendering client selection a critical design aspect in FL.
 Several methods are proposed to address this issue, such as \cite{[3.12]}, where the authors propose a technique that improves the time-to-accuracy training performance by guiding the FL developers to select participants even at the scale of millions of clients.
 Further approaches are discussed in Section \ref{ClientsSelection}.

-2. Configuration: In this phase, the selected participants receive the initial model parameters and train their local models based on the local datasets.
-In particular, after the successful selection of participating devices, $K$ edge nodes are ready to begin the training process.
-Fig. \ref{fl_operation} illustrates the architecture of the FL technique and steps of operation.
+2. \textbf{Configuration}: In this phase, the selected participants receive the initial model parameters and train their local models based on the local datasets.
+In particular, after selecting participating devices successfully, $K$ edge nodes are ready to begin the training process.
+Fig. \ref{fl_operation} illustrates the FL's architecture and the operation steps.
 The device, $k\in\{1,2,...,K\}$, has a local dataset, $D_{k}\in\{D_{1},D_{2},...,D_{K}\}$, which includes input-output pairs of samples $\left(x_{i}, y_{i}\right), x_{i}, y_{i} \in \mathbb{R}$.
-In step { \textcircled{ 1}}, the FL server initiates the global model that is created to perform a specific task and shares it with the selected participants.
-Next, at the $t$-th iteration, each participating node acquires the model weights $W_{t-1}$ and begin the model training by exploiting the data samples located on their local storage.
+In step { \textcircled{ 1}}, the FL server initiates the global model created to perform a specific task and shares it with the selected participants.
+Next, at the $t$-th iteration, each participating node acquires the model weights $W_{t-1}$ and begins the model training by exploiting the data samples on their local storage.
 The objective of model training is to minimise the loss function $F_{k}(W_{t}^{k})$ of all data samples in the training dataset, $F_{k}(W_{t}^{k})=\frac{1}{D_{k}} \sum_{i \in D_{k}} f_{i}(W_{t}^{k})$, i.e., obtaining the optimum model parameters $W_{t}^{k}$ that minimise the loss function at each round of training which can be represented mathematically as, $\arg \min _{W_{t}^{k} \in \mathbb{R}} F_{k}(W_{t}^{k})$.
 Where $f_{i}(W_{t}^{k})$ indicates the loss on data sample $i$ given the parametrisation $W_{t}^{k}$, (steps { \textcircled{ 2}}, { \textcircled{ 3}}).